-On the First Amendment: The Establishment Clause
+On Article One -- (First Amendment): The Establishment Clause

 (For Constitutional context, read our treatise on Essential Liberty, the essay “To secure these rights…” on The Bill of Rights, and “A Living Constitution” for a Dying Republic.
 For additional resources, see The Patriot’s Topical Essays page and our Historic Documents page.)